polkadot-fellows/RFCs/text/0163-ec-host-functions.md

     /// Input sequences have different lengths.
     /// Applies to `msm` and `multi_miller_loop` operations.
     LengthMismatch = 3,
+    /// A twisted Edwards operation produced a projective point with no affine
+    /// representative (`z = 0`).
+Reachable only on incomplete twisted Edwards
+    /// curves (e.g. Bandersnatch) when the inputs are not in the prime-order
+    /// subgroup.
+See Edge Cases below.
+    DegeneratePoint = 4,
     /// Unknown error.
     Unknown = 255,
 }